-Our curator of storytelling John Row, is a veteran of the U.K. festival scene and a familiar figure at Glastonbury Festival Kidz Field and Cambridge Folk Festival, where he has been performing for nearly thirty years.
+Our curator of storytelling John Row and artistic director of the Marrakech International Storytelling Festival, is a veteran of the U.K. festival scene and a familiar figure at Glastonbury Festival Kidz Field and Cambridge Folk Festival, where he has been performing for nearly thirty years.

 He has told stories from Indonesia, Malaysia and Brunei in the east to Lapland in the north, Shajah in the middle east, Texas, North Africa and across Europe.

 During the pandemic he helped develop this virtual platform for storytelling, then as the world opened up he became the artistic director of The Marrakech International Storytelling Festival as well as returning to touring festivals and schools in the U.K. and Romania including festivals in Arad and Oradea.

 Check out his book of traditional tales from around the globe ‘Out of The Hat’.